SysKitTeam/docs-point/installation-and-configuration/deploy-to-azure/additional-vm-configuration.md

+---
+description: >-
+ This article describes what additional configuration is necesary on the Azure Virtual Machine before SysKit Point can be installed.
+---

 # Additional Azure Virtual Machine Configuration

-description:

-### This article describes what additional configuration is necesary on the Azure Virtual Machine before SysKit Point can be installed.

-## Additional Azure Virtual Machine Configuration

-description: &gt;-

-#### This article describes what additional configuration is necesary on the Azure Virtual Machine before SysKit Point can be installed.

-### Additional Azure Virtual Machine Configuration

 After the Virtual Machine has been created by your **Azure team** some **additional configuration steps are needed before you install SysKit Point** to that machine.
 Connect to the virtual machine using an **RDP connection** and perform the following steps: